rigetti/forest-benchmarking/docs/superoperator_representations.rst

 :math:`\mu,\nu\in \{0,\ldots, d_B-1\}` and all vectors are in the
 standard basis.

-With respect to these indicies some useful operations are [GRAPTN]:
+With respect to these indices some useful operations are [GRAPTN]_:

 Transpose :math:`T`:
 :math:`\mathcal Q_{m,\mu;n,\nu} \mapsto \mathcal Q_{n,\nu;m,\mu},`